m5b/INF151/_sources/notes/wk8.md

 : <a href="https://canvas.eee.uci.edu/courses/49168/files/folder/Readings?preview=20584732">Diverse Teams Feel Less Comfortable — and That’s Why They Perform Better</a>
 : <a href="https://canvas.eee.uci.edu/courses/49168/files/folder/Readings?preview=20584734">Key Stages of Team Development</a>

+: Read <a href="../resources/Olson and Olson How to make distance work work.pdf">How to Make Distance Work Work</a> for Thursday
+: Read <a href="../resources/Beranek et al. Management of Virtual Project Teams_ Guidelines for Team Leaders.pdf">Management of Virtual Project Teams: Guidelines for Team Leaders</a> for Thursday

 ## Tuesday